 Where the Authority grants an application for review, or has given notice of its intention to initiate a review, it will review the licence as soon as reasonably practicable in order to determine what, if any, action should be taken.
 A responsible authority or an interested party should contact the Licensing Office if they wish to apply for a review.

-This authority is under a duty to protect the public funds it administers, and to this end may use the information you provide on any application form for the prevention and detection of fraud.
+This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided to us for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
 For further information on data matching to prevent and detect fraud and corruption see the Council's Level 2 National Fraud Initiative Privacy Notice.
 For further information you can also refer to Trafford Council’s own Privacy Notices.